 The Greeks engaged in human sacrifices, and in modern times a few scholars have associated ritual human sacrifice with powerful members of society trying to control and impress the lower ranks of society (Joseph Watts and Russell Gray at the University of Auckland in New Zealand).
 The Athenians regularly maintained a number of degraded and useless persons at public expense, and when a calamity befell the city they sacrificed one person for the town's men and another for the town's women — to placate the gods perhaps as well as to put fear into people that they should behave.
 The two were paraded through the city, led outside the city's wall and then killed, perhaps by being stoned to death.
 In some cities the purification ritual was practiced annually.

-It was in the 700s that Greek aristocrats from various city-states began holding mid-summer religious festivals at Olympia, a sanctuary site for the Greek deities (far from Mount Olympus) on the Peninsula of Peloponnesus.
-An annual foot race took place there among young women competing for the position of priestess for the goddess Hera, the wife and older sister of Zeus, considered to be a goddess of women and marriage.
+It was in the 700s that Greek aristocrats from various city-states began holding mid-summer religious festivals at Olympia, on the Peloponnesian peninsula.
+There, an annual foot race took place among young women competing for the position of priestess for the goddess Hera, the goddess of women and marriage and the wife and older sister of Zeus.
 Another race was run for the position of consort for the priestess.
 The festival at Olympia took place in a stadium that held around twenty thousand spectators.
 It opened with as many as a hundred oxen sacrificed to Zeus.
 The religious festival broadened to include aristocratic young men in shape for war.
 Participants prayed and were judged for their moral suitability.
 The festival exalted the warrior aristocrats and their god-given right of supremacy over common folk.

 CONTINUE READING: The Greeks become Philosophical